lucaghislo/adversarial_machine_learning/README.md

-# Adversarial Machine Learning
-## Problem evaluation and implementation
+# Adversarial Machine Learning: problem evaluation and implementation

 This repository contains all the code and material related to the computer security course project regarding the subject of adversarial machine learning.